Hangman (game): Variants

 As the name of the game suggests, the diagram is designed to look like a hanging man.
 This has led to some controversy.
 In situations where drawing a public execution may not be advisable, alternative methods to keep track of the number of incorrect guesses can be used, such as crossing apples off of a tree or removing slices of a pie.

-Some modifications to game play (house rules) to increase the difficulty level are sometimes implemented, such as limiting guesses on high-frequency consonants and vowels.
+Some modifications to gameplay (house rules) to increase the difficulty level are sometimes implemented, such as limiting guesses on high-frequency consonants and vowels.
 Another alternative is to give the definition of the word; this can be used to facilitate the learning of a foreign language.

 How many incorrect guesses are allowed in the game can also be modified.
 This can be done by adding extra elements to the stick figure, like a face or shoes, or by first drawing elements of the gallows for every mistake before starting to draw the stick figure.